 - Sandy: Better than clay because it offers spaces between the grains for roots to grow, but not as nutrient-dense as loam, sandy soil drains well.
 It is suitable for growing bulbs, such as tulips, and root crops, including potatoes and carrots.
 When preparing soil for the upcoming growing season, adding organic matter will help it retain moisture when growing other types of plants.

-Several soil-testing products are available to determine the amounts of different nutrients and macronutrients in the soil.
+Several soil-testing products are available to determine the amounts of various nutrients and macronutrients in the soil.
 Among the most comprehensive tests are those that involve taking soil samples and sending them to a lab for analysis.
 Still, at-home kits and instruments like these can be of help.

 - Strips: A simple type of soil test, pH strips are coated bits of paper that determine the current acidity or alkalinity level of the soil.
 The gardener mixes soil with distilled water, using the recommended ratio on the package instructions.
 (Tap water can influence the pH readout.)
 After inserting the test strip in the solution, the resulting color of the strip lets the gardener know whether the soil in the garden is acidic or alkaline.
 A chart usually comes with pH test strips so users can compare the colors.

-- Analog: These testers are commonly used to test soil for moisture content, pH levels, and some may even test the quality of the light in specific locations.
+- Analog: These testers are commonly used to test soil for moisture content, pH levels, and some may even test the quantity of the light in specific locations.
 They feature aluminum probes to be inserted in the soil when taking readings.
 Some may use batteries, but many analog testers react to wetness in the ground and often don’t need batteries.